doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 Charts often have more than one container image.
 They may have one or more subcharts.
 They may package CRDs, which themselves reference container images.

+The problem of discovering images required by a chart is acknowledged in the [Helm Improvement Proposal 0015](https://github.com/helm/community/blob/main/hips/hip-0015.md).

 If we configure our private OCI registry as a Registry Mirror, Containerd resolves public images to our private registry.
 Next time we wanna experiment with a public helm chart on our cluster, devs don't need to change any image refs!

 That's useful!
 An improvement in Usability.